Leptons1618/Markov-Chain-Lab/README.md

 Key gaps (full list in `docs/GAPS.md`):

-- No persistent storage (user progress, quizzes, saved chains)
-- No authentication or user profiles
 - Chain Builder lacks validation/normalization, import/export, and analysis tools (n-step, stationary dist., hitting times)
 - Lessons are hard-coded; no markdown/MDX pipeline; no citation rendering
 - Incomplete routes: `app/learn/[module]/[lesson]` folder exists but no page; query param links are stubbed
-- Theming provider exists but not wired; unused dependencies
 - SEO metadata per-page missing; no sitemap/robots; no analytics
 - No tests/CI; no error boundaries; accessibility and i18n not audited